jedi-academy/learn-4711/data/labs/lab06.md

 Submit a readme *text* file, or a submission comment, to the lab dropbox.
 It should contain a link to your **team**'s github repository.

-Note: this is not a cloning URL, and I do not need links to the individual team member repos.
+**Note:** this is not a cloning URL, and I do not need links to the individual team member repos.

-Due: Sunday Oct22 by 17:30.
+Due: Sunday Mar 4 by 17:30.

 ##Lab Marking Guideline